gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 permutation approach can provide valuable inferences in these situations in most situations.

-\indent Data displays of the stacked barchart (Homogeneity) and mosaic plots (Independence) provide a visual summary of the results that can also be found in contingency tables.
+\indent Data displays of the stacked bar chart (Homogeneity) and mosaic plots (Independence) provide a visual summary of the results that can also be found in contingency tables.
 You should have learned how to calculate the $X^2$ (X-squared) test statistic